Campervanning in Switzerland: Your Ultimate Guide

 Leaving Guarda, we hit the zigzagging and winding Alpine roads towards Oberalpsee.

-It was somewhere along this road, on a right-angled bend with a good 50-metre drop or so to one side and a steep craggy mountain on the other, that we encountered a full-size bus.
+We encountered a full-size bus somewhere along this road, on a right-angled bend with a good 50-metre drop to one side and a steep, craggy mountain on the other.

-Winter in Switzerland offers a white wonderland of beauty, but campervan travel — on the snowy winding roads — wasn’t something that appealed to us.
-Also, many of the Alpine passes are closed in winter so your choices of where to drive are limited.
+Winter in Switzerland offers a white wonderland of beauty, but campervan travel on the snowy winding roads didn’t appeal to us.
+Also, many of the Alpine passes are closed in winter, so your choices of where to drive are limited.

 The Oberalp Pass weaves along 23.5 km from Tujetsch to Andermatt.
 Partway along, you will arrive at Oberalpsee.